-Serious Adverse Event Unit Cost Source Serious Infection, DRG 177 \$12,406 ICER's 2017 Review 147
+Serious Adverse Event Unit Cost Source Serious Infection, DRG 177 \$12,406 ICER's 2017 Review

 DRG: diagnosis-related group, ICER: Institute for Clinical and Economic Review, RRMS: relapsing-remitting multiple sclerosis by EDSS was the same as the approach detailed above for direct costs.
 The model assigned annual indirect costs based on EDSS state, with costs consistent between RRMS and SPMS.
-The annual indirect costs used in this analysis were estimated from two sources, a study by Kobelt and colleagues published in 2006 that reported indirect costs by different levels of EDSS,96 and a more recent source by Bebo and colleagues published in 2022 that reported indirect costs for the average MS patient but without stratifications based on different levels of EDSS.
+The annual indirect costs used in this analysis were estimated from two sources, a study by Kobelt and colleagues published in 2006 that reported indirect costs by different levels of EDSS, and a more recent source by Bebo and colleagues published in 2022 that reported indirect costs for the average MS patient but without stratifications based on different levels of EDSS.
 First, the costs from both sources were inflated to 2021 US dollars.
 Then the average cost from the Bebo source was adjusted based on the relationship between indirect costs and EDSS as observed in the Kobelt source.
-Therefore, the Bebo source was the primary source for indirect cost and EDSS from the Kobelt source was used to adjust the costs from the Bebo source for various levels of EDSS.
+Therefore, the Bebo source was the primary source for indirect cost inputs for this model given it was the more recent source, but the relationship between indirect cost and EDSS from the Kobelt source was used to adjust the costs from the Bebo source for various levels of EDSS.